-How would you feel if you came home to find out that thieves have broken in?
+How would you feel if you came home to discover thieves have broken in?

 What’s even worse is knowing you may have been able to prevent it.

-As a homeowner or renter, the last thing you want is to find out that thieves have targeted your residence.
+As a homeowner or renter, the last thing you want is to discover that thieves have targeted your residence.

-I’ve never experienced thieves breaking into my house in the UK nor in Canada.
+I’ve never experienced thieves breaking into my UK or Canada house.

 However, Mrs. CBB has encountered one of the worst nightmares of property theft.

-As well, Mrs. CBB will share her harrowing story of break and enter.
+Mrs. CBB will also share her harrowing story of break and enter.

 Ramp Up Home Security To Scare Thieves

-I’m not sure about where you live but thieves are causing havoc in our neighbourhood.
+I’m unsure where you live, but thieves are causing havoc in our neighborhood.